aws-samples/sample-rds-multitenant-blog/README.md

 This repository contains the AWS CDK code and resources associated with the blog post "Improving Cost Visibility of Amazon RDS Multi-Tenant Instance with Performance Insights and Amazon Athena".

-You can find the blogpost here: < url >
+You can find the blogpost here: https://aws-blogs-prod.amazon.com/database/improve-cost-visibility-of-an-amazon-rds-multi-tenant-instance-with-performance-insights-and-amazon-athena

 ## Overview